 The Talmud prescribes for Jews to give a 10% tithe to the poor.
 In Hebrew, this is called the “maaser.”

-The discipline of G>O>D> holds that as an alternative to giving such things as food, shelter and medical care to the poor, it is of equal moral value to give one’s time and money to support “causes of advancement,” such as scholarships, environmental organizations, scientific and medical research, and the arts.
+The discipline of Continuing Creation holds that as an alternative to giving such things as food, shelter, and medical care to the poor, it is of equal moral value to give one’s time and money to support “causes of advancement,” such as scholarships, environmental organizations, scientific and medical research, and the arts.
 For us, charity also includes giving to members of one’s extended family, if there is no understanding or expectation for recompense.

-Morality is developed through concentration and practice – the same way that a person learns to play a sport or a musical instrument.
-We replace old habits by learning new habits; we replace immorality with Morality.
+Ethics/Morals are developed through concentration and practice – the same way that a person learns to play a sport or a musical instrument.
+We replace old habits by learning new habits; we replace bad behavior with ethical behavior.

-The most powerful force determining our Morality is the training we have as children, followed by the experiences we have as young adults.
+The most powerful force determining our Morality/Ethics is the education and training we receive as children, followed by the experiences we have as young adults.

 - Albert Einstein, from Helen Dukas & Banesh Hoffman, Editors, Albert Einstein: The Human Side, 1979, Princeton University Press.
 And from Albert Einstein, “Religion and Science,” New York Times Magazine, November 9, 1930.